yewang/covid/README.md

 ### License

-Code is MIT license, the plot is generated using data from John Hopkins University, which is available under various Creative Commons licenses (see https://data.humdata.org/about/license).
+Code is MIT license.
+The plot is generated using data from John Hopkins University, which is available the [Creative Commons Attribution International license](https://creativecommons.org/licenses/by/4.0/).